maraja/linqpal-assignment/README.md

 You can reinitialize the db in case anything goes wrong.
 Simply connect to the docker container as shown above and run the following command: `yarn init`

 ## Documentation
-API Documentation can be found here: https://documenter.getpostman.com/view/395098/T17KeSmG?version=latest
+API Documentation can be found here: https://documenter.getpostman.com/view/395098/TVCfVTgR

 ## Features
 List of features ready and TODOs for future development
+* Create and authenticate admins
+* Create and get all users
+* Sign up new user
-* Create, get, and delete shipments
+* External and Admin panel
-* Get shipment quotes
 * MySQL database with migrations
-* Unit Testing and Code Coverage

 To-do list:
 * Implement JWT as a form of authentication for authorized requests.
-* When cancelling a shipment, should just set a flag in the table to "cancelled" instead of removing entirely.
-Application will gracefully handle these cancellations.
 * More unit tests should be done to ensure origin and destination addresses are provided successfully.
-* Input validation and sanization needse to be done.
+* Input validation and sanization needs to be done.

 ## Extra Notes